bunras/fetchExercise/README.md

 The app uses Retrofit to call the API, then the list items are sorted by their ListID, and displayed accordingly

+I rearranged the list items for better readability.

-I made sure to use Fetch colors themes, let me know if there are any questions, and feel free to contact me at coleras0018@gmail.com
+I made sure to use Fetch colors themes, let me know if there are any questions, and feel free to contact me at coleras0018@gmail.com!